rezarajan/udacity-aws-data-engineering/projects/2 - Data Warehouse/readme.md

 ### Optimization
-It's critical to consider the types of queries that will be run, so as to improve analytical query performance.
-Some sample queries are outlined in the next section.
+It's crucial to consider the types of queries that will be run, so as to improve analytical query performance.
+Some sample queries are outlined in the [next section](#sample-queries).
 Using these queries as a framework, we employ the use of DISTKEYs and SORTKEYs in the fact and dimension tables to optimize join operations and reduce shuffling.
 Thus, the following assertions are made:
-1. d_time is distributed across all slices (ALL), since the data contained will be relatively small.
+1. `d_time` is distributed across all slices (ALL), since the data contained will be relatively small.
-2. All other tables are left to the default (AUTO) diststyle.
+2. All primary keys are used as a sortkey, except in `f_songplay`.
-3. All primary keys are used as a sortkey, except in f_songplay.
+3. In `f_songplay`, `start_time` is used as the sortkey as it makes sense that song play data should be chronologically sorted.
-4. In f_songplay, start_time is used as the sortkey as it makes sense that song play data should be chronologically sorted.
+4. All other tables are left to the default (AUTO) diststyle.

 ### Sample Queries